 Make sure that you set all conditions to A/B testing in order to make it work.
 You are not limited to just condition A and B, but you can add as many as you want.

 More information about conditions

-If you would like to learn more about conditions, you’ll definitely find 5 Ways To Improve Your Chatbot By Using Conditions very interesting.
+If you would like to learn more about conditions, you’ll definitely find How to use Conditions very interesting.

 Now we have learnt about the different types of triggers, it’s about time we show you how the replies work as well.
 There are a lot of types of replies: